Trewaters/SifuTrewaters/practice/signIn.md

 - 2/28/2017, Finished the MongoDB class!
 Woo Hoo!
 That was a bit of a challenge.
 Time was against me for the workload.
 Now I will pivot to another project.
 Time to put effort into shopping app.
 Tinkering all the time. :honeybee: -soulfire
 - 3/1/2017, I got an offer I couldn't refuse while working on the "Am-Fresh" app my wife and I thought of.
 Boy do I like to over extend myself!
 - 3/2/2017, Tonight is an SFNode meetup.
 Should be fun.
+- 3/6/2017, Missed a couple of days of practice and that is disappointing.
+I am trying to do as many days as possible using the GitHub katas.
+Happy Birthday!
+Today I am the Hitchhiker's Guide to the Galaxy answer to everything.
+Feels pretty good.